-The owners started their delicious cookie company from their dorm rooms while students at the University of Texas, so indulging in their treats is truly one of the authentic things to do in Austin.
-At their locations all over Austin (and throughout Texas), you can try over 10 varieties of cookies and brownies, plus ice cream and more.
+The owners started the cookie company from their dorm rooms while students at the University of Texas, so indulging in their treats is truly one of the authentic things to do in Austin.
+At their locations all over the city (and throughout Texas), you can try over 10 varieties of cookies and brownies, plus ice cream and more.
 (Our favorite is the peanut butter chocolate chip.)
 Plus, Tiff’s Treats is known for being the first bakery in the U.S. to offer a warm cookie delivery service, so you can also enjoy them in your PJs in your hotel room.

-Hamilton Pool is one of the most picturesque Austin sites and one of the top swimming holes in Texas.
-Located on a 234-acre nature preserve, Hamilton Pool draws people from all over central Texas.
+Hamilton Pool is one of the most picturesque sites around, and it’s one of the top swimming holes in Texas.
+Located on a 234-acre nature preserve, it draws people from all over central Texas.

 The pool is the result of the collapse of an underground river, so it has a unique formation with a waterfall and even a tiny beach.
 You can bring a picnic, enjoy the (sometimes very cool) natural spring pool, or relax on the beach.

-If Hamilton Pool is on your must do list in Austin, you’ll want to plan ahead—from March through October and weekends in November and December, you’ll need to reserve a 4-hour time slot for your visit.
-There are only 140 slots per day to protect the ecosystem, which means that the pool always feels like a bit of a private oasis.
+If Hamilton Pool is on your must do list in Austin, plan ahead—you’ll need to reserve a 4-hour time slot for your visit.
+Slots per day are limited to protect the ecosystem, which means that the pool always feels like a bit of a private oasis.
 Bring close-toed shoes or water shoes for the rugged quarter-mile hike from the parking lot and for walking around the swimming area.

-One of Austin’s coolest honky tonks, The White Horse in East Austin has live music every day of the week.
+One of the city’s coolest honky tonks, The White Horse in East Austin has live music every day of the week.
 In addition to the entertainment, they have tacos every night/early morning and whiskey on tap.
 It’s kind of perfect.

-Getting around in Austin can be really easy—just pick up a bicycle or a scooter when you see one.
-With B-cycle bicycle stands and other companies like Lime and Jump offering bicycles and scooters all over the city, you’re never very far from an option that will take you a few blocks or to the other side of the city.
+Getting around can be really easy—just pick up a bicycle or a scooter when you see one.
+With Bcycle bicycle stands and companies like Lime and Jump offering bicycles and scooters all over the city, you’re never very far from an option that will take you a few blocks or to the other side of the city.
 Most of them only require an app and a credit card.

 Go on a breakfast tacos crawl

 Trying breakfast tacos is a must when you visit Austin.
 There are so many great places to try that it’s hard to pick just one.
-The good news is that many places serve breakfast tacos all day (particularly on the weekends), so you can put together your own taco crawl, if you’re so inclined.
+The good news is that many places serve breakfast tacos all day, so you can put together your own taco crawl, if you’re so inclined.

 My favorite place for breakfast tacos is Veracruz All Natural.
-They have several locations in Austin, and we like the truck on Manchaca Road because it’s conveniently located at Radio Coffee, so you can easily address all your breakfast needs in one place.
+They have several locations, and we like the truck on Manchaca Road because it’s conveniently located at Radio Coffee, so you can easily address all your breakfast needs in one place.
 Bring your patience because Veracruz is super popular, but the wait is worth it.
 They’re most well-known for their amazing migas taco.

-If you can’t make it to Veracruz All Natural, check out Austin mainstays Tacodeli or Torchy’s Tacos.
+If you can’t make it to Veracruz All Natural, check out Tacodeli or Torchy’s Tacos.
 For 20 years, Tacodeli has met Austinites’ tortilla needs, and their breakfast tacos—especially the Otto—are legendary.
-Torchy’s Tacos, which started out as an Austin food truck, now has 50 locations around the city, so there’s almost always one nearby.
+Torchy’s Tacos, which started out as a food truck, now has 50 locations, so there’s almost always one nearby.
 Try the queso, too.

 Toy Joy is not your standard toy store.
 An Austin institution for over 30 years, Toy Joy stocks thousands of items to appeal to everyone.
 You can find expected toys like standard board games and stuffed animals alongside less expected gag gifts, costumes, crafts, and more.
 From Harry Potter to anime, there’s plenty to see here.

 Lady Bird Lake looks a bit more like a river, or at least that’s what I called it until my sister set me straight.
-It’s actually a section of the Colorado River running right through the heart of Austin that has been dammed up.
-Whatever you call it, it’s the perfect place for outdoor activities and water sports in Austin.
+It’s actually a section of the Colorado River that has been dammed up.
+Whatever you call it, it’s the perfect place for outdoor activities and water sports.

 Year-round, there are people in kayaks and canoes and on stand-up paddle boards enjoying the lake.
 Along the banks, you can also rent paddle boats, dragon boats, and other crafts for use.
 To enjoy the water in a more motorized fashion, check out Capital Cruises, which runs regular excursions.
 The Ann and Roy Butler Hike-and-Bike Trail runs over 10 miles around the lake.

-There is plenty to occupy your time in Austin if you’re visiting for a long weekend.
-But if you have more time or want to see a side of Texas other than the big city, consider taking a day trip.
-There are several fun places to visit not far from Austin.
+There is plenty to occupy your time if you’re visiting Austin for a long weekend.
+But, if you have more time or want to see a side of Texas other than the big city, consider exploring the fun things to do in the Texas Hill Country.

-Just a half-hour from Austin is the little town of Dripping Springs, Texas, which is certainly worth a stop on your trip through central Texas.
-Some of our favorite attractions in Dripping Springs are mentioned above, including Hamilton Pool and several of the Texas distilleries.
-In addition, you can get a hint of Tuscany at the Texas Hill Country Olive Oil Company, enjoy the scenery at Pedernales State Falls Park, and splash down in the natural swimming hole of Jacob’s Well.
+Just a half-hour from Austin is the little town of Dripping Springs, Texas, which is certainly worth a stop.
+You can get a hint of Tuscany at the Texas Hill Country Olive Oil Company, enjoy the scenery at Pedernales Falls State Park, and splash down in the natural swimming hole of Jacob’s Well.

-South Congress Hotel – A boutique hotel on one of Austin’s most popular streets for entertainment and eating, the South Congress Hotel is one of the top places to stay in Austin.
+South Congress Hotel – A boutique hotel, South Congress Hotel is one of the top places to stay.
 Some rooms have courtyard or city views, and you can’t beat the rooftop pool bar.

-Hyatt Place Downtown Austin – A reliable choice for comfortable accommodations in the city center, Hyatt Place offers an on-site restaurant, pool, and fitness center.
-It is within walking distance of most of the Austin sightseeing highlights.
+Hyatt Place Downtown Austin – A reliable choice for comfortable accommodations, Hyatt Place offers an on-site restaurant, pool, and fitness center.
+It is within walking distance of most of the main sites.

-Fairmont Austin – The Fairmont Austin is the definition of a luxury hotel.
-With stellar service, well-appointed rooms, a spa, and five restaurants and bars, it’s one of the best places to stay in Austin.
+Fairmont Austin – The definition of a luxury hotel, with stellar service, well-appointed rooms, a spa, and five restaurants and bars

-The Carpenter Hotel – One of Austin’s newest boutique hotels, The Carpenter Hotel has a unique setting in the former carpenter’s union hall near Zilker Park.
-You’ll find a fabulous cafe, a restaurant serving inventive dishes, and an outdoor pool.
-Each room is uniquely furnished.
+The Carpenter Hotel – A unique setting in the former carpenter’s union hall near Zilker Park, this boutique hotel has a fabulous cafe, a restaurant serving inventive dishes, and an outdoor pool.